scott-xu/EntityFramework.Testing/README.md

 }
 ```

-You can write a unit test against an mock context as follows. `SetupData` extension method is part of EntityFramework.Testing.FakeItEasy.
+You can write a unit test against a mock context as follows. `SetupData` extension method is part of EntityFramework.Testing.FakeItEasy.

 ```C#
 [TestMethod]